intel/intel-inb-manageability/inbc-program/README.md

 ## SOURCE APPLICATION ADD
 ### Description
-Downloads and encrypts GPG key and stores it on the system under <em>/usr/share/keyrings</em>.
+Optionally Downloads and encrypts GPG key and stores it on the system under <em>/usr/share/keyrings</em>.
 Creates a file under <em>/etc/apt/sources.list.d</em> to store the update source information.
-This list file is used during 'sudo apt update' to update the application
+This list file is used during 'sudo apt update' to update the application.  <em>Deb882</em> format may be used instead of downloading a GPG key.

 ### Usage
 ```
 inbc source application add
-   {--gpgKeyUri, -gku=GPG_KEY_URI}
-   {--gpgKeyName, -gkn=GPG_KEY_NAME}
    {--sources, -s=SOURCES}
    {--filename, -f=FILENAME}
+   [--gpgKeyUri, -gku=GPG_KEY_URI]
+   [--gpgKeyName, -gkn=GPG_KEY_NAME]
 ```

 ### Example